“Kollington Ayinla Still Alive”: Management of Veteran Fuji Musician Debunks Death Rumours

 “Alhaji Kollington Ayinla is ALIVE, WELL, and IN GOOD HEALTH.
 Baba is currently enjoying himself, surrounded by family and close associates, and still blessing the world with his unmatched Fuji music dexterity and wisdom,” the statement added.

-Management argued that falsely announcing the death of a living person goes beyond harmless gossip and can cause significant distress.
+The singer's management argued that falsely announcing the death of a living person goes beyond harmless gossip and can cause significant distress.

-The statement also criticised content creators and social media users who share sensitive information without verifying the facts.
+It also criticised content creators and social media users who share sensitive information without verifying the facts.

-The management disclosed that legal action could be taken against anyone found to have originated or knowingly circulated the false information.
+The musician's management disclosed that legal action could be taken against anyone found to have originated or knowingly circulated the false information.

 The statement declared: